digdir/designsystemet/README.md

 #### Use of TypeScript files

 In code contributions for this project, we do not permit JavaScript files.
 The use of TypeScript ensures the safety and testability of our code.
-If you need to run TypeScript files in the Node environment, use the `.mts` extension.

 ---